This article about why do Brits call dessert pudding was published by the Great British Mag content team on June 11, 2019.

 ‘Pudding’ is a dessert but a dessert is not always a pudding.
 Get it?

 Nowadays not only have class lines become a little fuzzy but so have the dessert categories.
 Recipes that were originally eaten by the lower class have become new and fashionable.
 At the same time the upper class desserts are more attainable to everyday people.
 And so the lines between the word dessert and the word pudding became blurry.
-Now they basically mean the same thing!
+Now they basically mean the same thing.

-We hope that wasn’t too confusing!
+I hope that wasn’t too confusing!

 If you have a question for our resident Brit drop us an email at firstname.lastname@example.org.